February 17, 2023

 Kind of reminds you of the college admission process, right?

-Your name will be placed on the Ready List in priority order using the date you joined the Priority List.
-Once on the Ready List, cottages and apartments will be offered in order that you joined the Priority List.
+Your name will be placed on the Ready List, in order, using the date you joined the Priority List.
+Once on the Ready List, cottages and apartments will be offered in the order that you joined the Priority List.
 That’s why joining the Priority list is so important – it’s like getting “call-ahead” reservations at a restaurant.
-When you move to the ready list, the date you joined the Priority list determines where you are in line, and can allow you to “leap-frog” over folks who joined the priority list after you, even if they opted to move to the Ready list before you did.
+When you move to the ready list, the date you joined the Priority list determines where you are in line, and can allow you to “leap-frog” over folks who joined the priority list after you, even if they opted to join the Ready list before you.

 When you get a call offering you a new cottage or apartment, you will have seven days to accept or decline the cottage or apartment.
 If you accept the offer, we will then need a $5,000 unit commitment fee, and a contract date will be set, usually about 12 weeks later.
-On your contract date, you will become a resident of the community and start paying your monthly fees and your entrance fee will be due.
+On your contract date, you will become a resident of the community, start paying your monthly fees, and your entrance fee will be due.

 We understand that many people will rely on the sale of their current home to help defray the cost of the entry fee, and there will be times where the twelve week period will not be sufficient.
 If this is the case, please contact your sales counselor, and they will be able to give you additional guidance on possible deferment of the entrance fee due date for a limited period of time.

 A Word About Wait Times